This set of Strength of Materials online test focuses on “Euler’s Theory at Critical Load with Effective Length”.

 d) Factor of safety

-Explanation: The ratio of effective length to the least radius of gyration (k) is called slenderness ratio.
+Explanation: The ratio of effective length to the least radius of gyration (k) is called the slenderness ratio.
 For good design purpose, the slenderness ratio should be as small as possible to an extent.

 a) Safe load